I use data, build tools, and organize people in Chicago to democratize power. Read more »

 Co-Founder and President Emeritus

 Hi, I'm Derek Eder.
-I'm an entrepreneur, developer and one of the leaders of the civic technology community in Chicago.
+I'm an entrepreneur, developer, civic technology leader and climate advocate.
 During the day, I run DataMade, a civic technology company.
 We build open source technology using data to empower journalists, researchers, governments and advocacy organizations.

 I am Co-Founder and President Emeritus of Chi Hack Night, Chicago's weekly event to build, share, and learn about civic technology.
 Read my full bio »